shinnn/changelog-filename-regex/README.md

 changelogFilenameRegex.test('README.txt'); //=> false
 ```

-*In most cases there is no need to use this regular expression directly.
-Developers would rather use [is-changelog-path](https://github.com/shinnn/is-changelog-path).*
+*In most cases users don't need to install this module directly, but would rather use [is-changelog-path](https://github.com/shinnn/is-changelog-path).*

 ## Installation